eaglenlp/Text-Generation/README.md

 Towards Generating Long and Coherent Text with Multi-Level Latent Variable Models. *ACL 2019*. [[PDF]()] \

+Adversarial Domain Adaptation Using Artificial Titles for Abstractive Title Generation. *ACL 2019*. [[PDF]()] \
+*This paper examines techniques for adapting from a labeled source domain to an unlabeled target domain in the context of an encoder-decoder model for text generation.*

+Learning to Control the Fine-grained Sentiment for Story Ending Generation. *ACL 2019*. [[PDF]()] \
+*In this paper, we propose to generate sentences from disentangled syntactic and semantic spaces.*

 Neural Keyphrase Generation via Reinforcement Learning with Adaptive Rewards. *ACL 2019*. [[PDF]()] \
 *To address this problem, we propose a reinforcement learning (RL) approach for keyphrase generation, with an adaptive reward function that encourages a model to generate both sufficient and accurate keyphrases.*